Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 Target: Pectoralis major, pectoralis minor, triceps brachii, anterior deltoids, biceps brachii

-The one-arm push-up is one of the most difficult push-up variations, if not the most difficult.
+The one-arm push-up is one of the most difficult push-up variations, if not THE most difficult.

 Therefore, if you are not an advanced exerciser without recent injuries, it is better to skip it.